 Our daughter turned 12 while we were there and what a birthday she had.
-At Dance Academy she was presented with 12 balloons one for every year (arranged by the hotel with no involvement by us), a bottle of non-alcoholic fizz was bought to our room with a birthday card and at dinner the band duo sang her Happy Birthday and she was presented with a large personalised chocolate cake.
+At Dance Academy she was presented with 12 pink balloons one for every year (arranged by the hotel with no involvement by us), a bottle of non-alcoholic fizz was bought to our room with a birthday card and at dinner the band duo sang her Happy Birthday and she was presented with a large personalised chocolate cake.
 She still talks about it now and one of the reasons we are going back is so she can celebrate this year’s birthday there.
 Forte is very good at creating unforgettable memories.

 Tip & Tricks

 Many people believe Forte is very expensive and it certainly can be but it’s also excellent value for money if you are considered in what you do.
-For a start your evening meal is included as standard as part of your room rate so it’s only if you dine in the top restaurants, which charge a supplement if can mount up considerably.
-We enjoyed lunch at the Pizzeria which has huge delicious pizzas (about 12 Euros each) which the children loved and if you want to you can order these to takeaway either to the beach, pool or back to your room which our children enjoyed doing.
+For a start your evening meal is included as standard as part of your room rate so it’s only if you dine in the top restaurants, which charge a large supplement that it can mount up considerably.
+We enjoyed lunch at the Pizzeria which has huge delicious pizzas (about 12 Euros each) which the children loved and you can order these to takeaway and share either to the beach, pool or back to your room which our children enjoyed doing.

 Another top tip is the morning you arrive go down to your reception and say hello to the team there.
 The staff are brilliant and very informative and will make sure you get the most of your holiday from booking restaurants and showing you menus to arranging a late check-out or giving you Internet codes.
 It really helps you get to grips with the resort and allows to relax without you having to organise anything yourself.

-Forte has some amazing offers on in early July and mid-August onwards saving a whopping third off your holiday if you are a family with two adults and two children under 12 sharing one room.
+Forte can have some amazing offers on in early July and mid-August onwards saving a whopping third off your holiday if you are a family with two adults and two children under 12 sharing one room.

 Restaurants & Bars

-In the evenings we would recommend Hell’s Kitchen which served a European with a innovative twist just right for our children as it is gourmet but in a relaxed fashion.
+In the evenings we would recommend Sardo, sardinian specialties in a relaxed setting and Pineta buffet.
 For a truly special night enjoy absolutely top Michelin-starred dining in La Terrazza San Domenico with Chef Massimiliano Mascia, of San Domenico di Imola (be prepared to spend big though).
 Be sure to speak to our team to ask which restaurants are included for you and what is available this year as restaurants do tend to change from year to year and season to season.